ParaToolsInc/CommanderConda/README.md

 These packages must be kept in sync with [TAU Commander] development.
 [GitHub Actions] is used to automate the creation and release of this custom [Anaconda] distribution using [Constructor].
-The mechanisms for generating Python2 and Python3 packages using Jinja2 templating and distributions for multiple achitectures is based on the approach used by the [miniforge project].
+The mechanisms for generating Python2 and Python3 packages using Jinja2 templating and distributions for multiple achitectures is based on the approach used by the [miniforge project][miniforge].

 ## [TAU Commander] Developers